superjeffreyc/Bird-Fetcher/README.md

 - Just say, "Alexa, enable Bird Fetcher."

 ## How to enable through the Alexa App
-- Open the Alex App and go to the skills page.
+- Open the Alexa App and go to the skills page.
 - Search for the "Bird Fetcher" skill.
 - Click the 'Enable' button.